fhessel/esp32_https_server/README.md

 ## Setup Instructions

-Clone or download the content of this git repository into your Arduino/libraries folder and restart you IDE.
+Clone or download the content of this git repository into your Arduino/libraries folder and restart your IDE.

 To run the examples, you need to execute the script extras/create_cert.sh first.
 This script will create a simple CA to sign certificates that are used with the examples.
 Some notes on the usage can be found in the extras/README.md file.